-The Oregon Department of State Lands (DSL) is the administrative arm of the State Land Board, Oregon’s longest-serving board.
+The Oregon Department of State Lands (DSL) is the administrative agency of the State Land Board, Oregon’s longest-serving board.
 Established by the Oregon Constitution in 1859, the Land Board has been composed of the Governor (chair), Secretary of State and State Treasurer throughout its history.

 At statehood, the federal government granted Oregon 3.4 million acres – about 6 percent – of the new state’s land to finance public education.
 Though only about 1/5 of the original acreage remains, DSL continues to manage land and other resources dedicated to the Common School Fund for K-12 education.
 The Land Board is trustee of the fund.